andrearnoni/Try-Buy-Brasil/README.md

 * Change the product quantity
 * Can empty shopping cart
 * Shows the purchase summary and payment options
-* Designed for desktop and mobile
+* Designed in responsive mode

 ## To Run Locally